 If the ataxia progresses, other symptoms may also appear:

-- Nystagmus - involuntary, rapid, rhythmic, repetitive eye movement.
-Movements may be vertical, horizontal, or circular.
+- nystagmus, an involuntary, rapid, rhythmic, repetitive eye movement that may be vertical, horizontal, or circular

 Early onset cerebellar ataxia usually emerges between the ages of 4 and 26.
-Late onset ataxia generally appears after the patient is 20.
-Late-onset ataxias usually present less severe symptoms, compared with early-onset ataxia.
+Late-onset ataxia generally appears after the patient is 20.
+Late-onset ataxia usually involves less severe symptoms, compared with early-onset ataxia.

 Ataxia telangiectasia symptoms generally include:

-- Small veins appear around the corner of the eyes, cheeks, and ears
+- Small veins appearing around the corner of the eyes, cheeks, and ears